TLutchyn/LOD-library-191-molecules-_LC_MS/README.md

 ## 🧭 Summary

-This project builds on the foundational ideas demonstrated in TChemGNN, applying them to an LC–MS–oriented molecular library.
+This codes builds on the foundational ideas demonstrated in TChemGNN, applying them to an LC–MS–oriented molecular library.
 By combining atom-level chemical descriptors, global molecular features, and a GAT-based graph architecture, we aim to deliver a data-efficient, chemically informed, and practically usable GNN-based prediction framework for LC–MS concentration.

 ### 🔍 Notebooks